Ed Bradley

-Edward Rudolph Bradley Jr. (June 22, 1941 – November 9, 2006) was an American broadcast journalist and news anchor.
-He was best known for his reporting on 60 Minutes and CBS News.
+Edward Rudolph Bradley Jr. (June 22, 1941 – November 9, 2006) was an American broadcast journalist and news anchor who is best known for reporting with 60 Minutes and CBS News.

-Bradley began his journalism career as a radio news reporter in Philadelphia, where his first major story was covering the 1964 Philadelphia race riot.
+After graduating from Cheyney State College, Bradley became a teacher and part-time radio disc jockey and reporter in Philadelphia, where his first major story was covering the 1964 Philadelphia race riot.
 He moved to New York City in 1967 and worked for WCBS as a radio news reporter.
 Four years later, Bradley moved to Paris, France, where he covered the Paris Peace Accords as a stringer for CBS News.
-In 1972, he transferred to Vietnam and covered the Vietnam War and Cambodian Civil War, coverage for which he won Alfred I. duPont and George Polk awards.
+In 1972, he transferred to Vietnam and covered the Vietnam War and the Cambodian Civil War, coverage for which he won Alfred I. duPont and George Polk awards.
 Bradley moved to Washington, D.C. following the wars and covered Jimmy Carter's first presidential campaign.
-He became the first African American White House correspondent for CBS News, holding the position from 19761978.
+He became CBS News' first African American White House correspondent, holding the position from 1976 to 1978.
 During this time, Bradley also anchored the Sunday night broadcast of the CBS Evening News, a position he held until 1981.

 In 1981, Bradley joined 60 Minutes.
-While reporting for CBS News and 60 Minutes, he reported on approximately 500 stories and won numerous Peabody and Emmy awards for his work covering a wide range of topics, including the rescue of Vietnamese refugees, segregation in the United States, the AIDS epidemic in Africa, and sexual abuse within the Catholic Church.
+While working for CBS News and 60 Minutes, he reported on approximately 500 stories and won numerous Peabody and Emmy awards for his work.
+He covered a wide range of topics, including the rescue of Vietnamese refugees, segregation in the United States, the AIDS epidemic in Africa, and sexual abuse within the Catholic Church.
 Bradley died in 2006 of leukemia.

 Early life and education

-Bradley was born on June 22, 1941, in Philadelphia, Pennsylvania.
-Bradley's parents divorced when he was young and he was raised in a poor household by his mother, Gladys Gaston Bradley, and spent summers with his father in Detroit.
+Edward Rudolph Bradley Jr. was born on June 22, 1941, in Philadelphia, Pennsylvania.
+His parents divorced when he was young and he was raised in a poor household by his mother, Gladys Gaston Bradley, and spent summers with his father, Edward Sr., in Detroit.
 Bradley attended high school at Mount Saint Charles Academy in Rhode Island and Saint Thomas More Catholic Boys School in Philadelphia, graduating from the latter in 1959.
 He received a Bachelor of Science degree in education from Cheyney State College in 1964.
 While at Cheyney State, Bradley played offensive tackle for the school's football team.

 Career

 19641971: Early career

 Bradley began his career as a math teacher in Philadelphia in 1964.
-While working as a teacher, he also worked at WDAS as disc jockey.
-While working for WDAS, Bradley covered the 1964 Philadelphia race riot and interviewed Martin Luther King Jr. Those experiences led him to pursue a career as a journalist, with Bradley later saying, "I knew that God put me on this earth to be on the radio."
-Bradley moved to New York City in 1967 to further his career as a reporter, working for WCBS.
-While at WCBS, Bradley found he was primarily assigned stories most relevant to African American listeners.
+While working as a teacher, he also worked at WDAS as a disc jockey.
+While working for WDAS, Bradley covered the 1964 Philadelphia race riot and interviewed Martin Luther King Jr. Those experiences led him to pursue a career as a journalist, with Bradley later saying, "I knew that God put me on this Earth to be on the radio."
+Bradley moved to New York City in 1967, working for WCBS.
+While there, Bradley found he was primarily assigned stories most relevant to African American listeners.
 After confronting his editor about those assignments, Bradley received assignments on a broader array of topics.
 Bradley left WCBS in 1971.